bwang514/awesome-HAI/README.md

 As a grad student studying HCI, I want to know _how_ these papers select models and apply them to _what_ kind of scenarios.
 Or what are the conceptual ideas on how human could better interact with intelligent systems.

 However, it seems like so far there is no single entry to all these HCI + ML/ Human-AI Interaction resources.
-Therefore I started to maintain this awesome list on 2/19/2019.
+Therefore I started to maintain this list on 2/19/2019.

 ## Conference Papers